dh1tw/dh1tw.de/content/post/2019-12-15-real-life-ci-cd-pipelines-with-github-actions.md

 I consider this CI pipeline nothing overly complicated, but somewhat more advanced than the average example pipeline.

-In the following chapters we will dive into the details and discuss the **good**, the **bad** and the **ugly** parts of Github Actions.
+In the following chapters, we will dive into the details and discuss the **good**, the **bad**, and the **ugly** parts of Github Actions.

 ## The Good

 ### Beefy VMs & generous quotas

 Github Actions run on the [Microsoft's Azure cloud](https://azure.microsoft.com).
-Jobs can run on Linux, Windows and MacOS.
+Jobs can run on Linux, Windows, and MacOS.
 The machines are really fast and spin up almost immediately, once the workflow has been triggered.
-By the time of writing, the VMs come with 2 CPU cores, 7GByte of RAM and 14Gbyte of SSD disk space.
+By the time of writing, the VMs come with 2 CPU cores, 7GByte of RAM, and 14Gbyte of SSD disk space.
 The [VM images](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners) are well maintained and come with a [ton of pre-installed software](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners).
 Workflows and jobs within workflows can be executed in parallel.
 Since I'm compiling remoteAudio for 6 platforms at once, this is a huge time saver.
 For now, Github Actions allow *unlimited* build time for public repositories.
-But also for private repositories, you'll get 2000 minutes / month for free.
+But also for private repositories, you'll get 2000 minutes/month for free.

 Overall, I have to say that this is **very generous**.
 I couldn't be happier with the performance of the runners.

-If all of that isn't enough, you can set up and incorporate your own [self hosted Runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/using-self-hosted-runners-in-a-workflow) within Actions.
+If all of that isn't enough, you can set up and incorporate your own [self-hosted Runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/using-self-hosted-runners-in-a-workflow) within Actions.

 ### Flexibility

 Github Actions can either be a [Docker](https://docker.com) container or a [Node.js](https://nodejs.org) application.
 **That's pretty powerful!** You can write custom Actions in the programming language of your choice, doing (almost) everything you ever wanted to do in a CI Pipeline.
-Literally your imagination is the limit.
-This site explains everything to get you started [with your own custom Actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/about-actions).
+Your imagination is the limit.
+This site explains everything to get you started [with your custom Actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/about-actions).

 ### Github Integration

 Well, Actions wouldn't be a Github service if it wasn't well integrated with other Github services.
-Getting started with Actions is really easy.
+Getting started with Actions is easy.
 While in other CI systems you first have to generate and manually encrypt an API access token, with Actions, this is done automatically for us.

-By having a look at the [events that can trigger workflows](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows) we clearly see that Actions is much more than just a CI system.
-You can automate almost any aspect of your Github repo, including fine grain event triggers on Issues and Wikis.
+By having a look at the [events that can trigger workflows](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows) we see that Actions is much more than just a CI system.
+You can automate almost any aspect of your Github repo, including fine-grain event triggers on Issues and Wikis.

 ### Secret Management

-Secret Management has been implemented straight forward and is really easy to use.
+Secret Management has been implemented straightforward and is easy to use.
 Instead of storing sensitive information, like passwords within your workflow document, you store them in your Project's `Settings > Secrets` engine and query them directly from within your workflow.
-Github related keys, like the `GITHUB_TOKEN` are automatically available.
+Github-related keys, like the `GITHUB_TOKEN` are automatically available.

 {{< figure src="/img/2019/12/github-secrets.jpg"
            caption="Figure 3: Secret Management in Github">}}